Dimitrios Papadopoulos (footballer, born 1981): PAOK

 On 29 August 2014, Papadopoulos, although, he was linked with Veria as they had an oral agreement, signed a contract with Superleague Greece team PAOK for one year.
 On 18 September, he made his debut with the shirt of PAOK in the Europa League by scoring the fifth goal in the 6–1 victory of PAOK against Dinamo Minsk.
-The 22 September debut with the jersey of PAOK in the Greek Superleague, against Panaitolikos.
-30 November marked his first goal with his New Jersey scoring the 2–2 against Panthrakikos, his former team contributing to the victory of Paok 3–2. hyenas Greek voted Footballer of the Year in 2014 and 4 February 2015, scored his second goal against OFI Crete coached Nikos Anastopoulos, just replaced Gennaro Gattuso.
-On 18 March scored the winning goal against Ergotelis 1–0.
-While 21 March marks his fourth goal against Panathinaikos away.
-5 April marked his two goals for his team's victory 2–1 against Xanthi.
-On 3 May 2015, he scored another goal contributing to the home victory of PAOK for 1–0 against Levadiakos, his former team.
-Papadopoulos, after PAOK was close to make a sensational move to Karşıyaka after agreed to sign a one-year deal, but the deal was not fulfilled due to financial reasons.
-On 28 August 2015, Papadopoulos turned down an offer of a year contract from Super League club Kalloni, waiting for a better offer.
+The 22 September debut in the jersey of PAOK in the Greek Superleague against Panaitolikos.
+30 November marked his first goal in his new jersey, scoring in the 2–2 draw against Panthrakikos, his former team contributing to the victory of PAOK 3–2.
+He was voted Greek Footballer of the Year in 2014, and on 4 February 2015, he scored his second goal against OFI Crete under Gennaro Gattuso.
+On 18 March, he scored the winning goal against Ergotelis in a 1–0 win.
+While 21 March marked his fourth goal against Panathinaikos away, 5 April marked his two goals for his team's victory 2–1 against Xanthi.
+On 3 May 2015, he scored another goal contributing to a 1–0 win against Levadiakos, his former team.
+Papadopoulos, after PAOK, was close to making a sensational move to Karşıyaka after agreeing to sign a one-year deal, but the deal was not fulfilled due to financial reasons.
+On 28 August 2015, Papadopoulos turned down an offer of a year-long contract from Super League club Kalloni, waiting for a better offer.

 Asteras Tripolis

-On 8 September 2015, Papadopoulos signed a year contract with Superleague Greece team Asteras Tripolis for an undisclosed fee.
+On 8 September 2015, Papadopoulos signed a year-long contract with Superleague Greece team Asteras Tripolis for an undisclosed fee.
 He made his debut in Superleague Greece with his new team against Kalloni.
-On 18 October 2015, in his first match in the 2015-16 season as a member of the starting XI, he missed a penalty in a 1–1 home draw against Skoda Xanthi as the ball stopped at the intersection of the beams.
-On 8 November he scored his first goal with the new team giving the victory away against AEK Athens.
-On 20 January 2016, he solved in a mutual consent his contract with the club.
+On 18 October 2015, in his first match in the 2015-16 season as a member of the starting XI, he missed a penalty in a 1–1 home draw against Skoda Xanthi as the ball hit the crossbar.
+On 8 November, he scored his first goal with the new team, giving them a victory away against AEK Athens.
+On 20 January 2016, he dissolved his contract with the club by mutual consent.

 Second spell in Atromitos

 On 21 January 2016, Papadopoulos signed a contract with his former team, Atromitos until the summer of 2017, for an undisclosed fee.
-He made his debut in Superleague Greece 24 January against PAS Giannina.
-On 10 February 2016 he reached the semifinals of the Greek Cup, against his ex-club Panathinaikos.
+He made his debut in Superleague Greece 24 January against Giannina.
+On 10 February 2016, he reached the semifinals of the Greek Cup, against his ex-club Panathinaikos.
 On 28 November 2016, he scored his first goal with the club, in a triumphal 4–3 away win against PAOK.